Know the normals of your horse!

 - Pulse (heart rate) is usually 24 to 40 beats per minute, although most horses are between 32 and 36.
 For newborn foals, 80 to 100 is normal, and for older foals, 60 to 80 is normal.

 - Respiration is typically 8 to 12 breaths per minute for the adult horse, and for foals, 60-80 breaths per minute.

-- Toss in his capillary refill time.
-This gives you the chance to check two things – his actual capillary refill time and his hydration.
-His capillary refill time gives your a clue into his circulatory system.
+- Toss in their capillary refill time.
+This allows you to check two things – the actual capillary refill time and their hydration.
+Their capillary refill time gives your a clue into the circulatory system.
 A longer refill time indicates shock, decreased blood flow, and even heart issues.
 You want your horse’s gums to be slick and slimy, indicating good hydration.
 Damp, sticky, or dry gums indicate a problem.

 - Capillary refill time is approximately 2 seconds.

 Know how to check your horse’s digital pulse.
-It can save his life!
+It can save their life!

 Every so often, check your horse’s weight.

 - A super-fast measuring will easily give you an idea of how things are going.
 You might also start to see seasonal changes that affect your horse’s weight, and can help guide you in adjusting food, exercise, and even blanketing.